Politics

-Defib the London ambulance cat SAVED from eviction after huge public outcry
+Defib the London ambulance cat saved from eviction after huge public outcry and intervention from Larry

 More than 62,000 people signed the petition against Defib being evicted from Walthamstow ambulance station